CPU Not Turning On But Fan Is Running: 7 Ways to Fix It

 4. Change the power outlet

-If you open your computer, removeย all connected devices and expansion cards, then turned it on again and it still wonโ€™t boot but the fans spin, then youโ€™re probably looking at an issue with the power supply.
+If you open your computer, remove all connected devices and expansion cards, then turned it on again and it still wonโ€™t boot but the fans spin, then youโ€™re probably looking at an issue with the power supply.

 As mentioned earlier, one of the reasons your computer may refuse to boot but the fan’s spin includes a poor power supply.
-You can try a different wall outlet and plug into it, then try to boot your computer again.

 5. Check with your computer manufacturer